LydiaStefanova-NOAA/CompareRunsRT/README.md

 # CompareRunsRT:

 Compare simple statistics of two or three runs obtained from the regression test system.

-Everything that needs to be edited for a new run is in "runcompare.sh" (or limited.sh, which allows for selection of variables by name and outputs to files)
+Everything that needs to be edited for a new run is in "runcompare.sh" (or, alternatively, in "limited.sh", which allows for selection of variables by name - see varlist, and saves output to separate files for each variable in the list)

-To run comparisons, edit these lines in script "runcompare.sh" before executing
+To run comparisons, edit these lines in script "runcompare.sh" (or "limited.sh") before executing

 NB: Currently set up to run on Hera.
 To run on a different system, make sure that the correct intel and netcdf modules are loaded
 (If loading different intel and netcdf modules, change CDF=/apps/netcdf/4.7.0/intel/18.0.5.274 accordingly